 The City’s historic Council election cycle has two Councilmembers up for election in 2020 and three in 2022.
 That cycle will continue with two districts up for election in 2020, and three districts in 2022.

 Draft Maps in PDF Format with Demographic Profiles:

 Under federal law, districts must contain nearly equal populations.
 The difference between the largest and smallest district cannot vary by more than 10% of the ideal population size.
 For a five-district map, each district should therefore have about 12,726 people.
 The largest district and the smallest district should have no more than a 1,273 people difference.

-The Council will consider the following maps, submitted by the public, at the June 20th public hearing -
+The Council considered the following maps, submitted by the public, at the June 20th public hearing -

 "Focus" maps designated by Council at May23rd public hearing:

 - Maps submitted by students at El Camino High School as part of Erin Perusse’s American Government class.

 Three student maps—s16, s27, and s44—will be presented for consideration at the June 20 public hearing because they were the most compact and represented distinctly new ideas that reasonably fit within the map drawing criteria.
 Most notably, ten of the student maps submissions were similar to focus map 106b, and none of the student maps were similar to focus map 101 or focus map 109.
 Unfortunately, seven of the student maps were not population balanced.